ayobamy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project descirbes the basic commands line in Shell I/O
+This project descirbes the basic commands line in Shell Input/Output redirections